Warning: Spoilers for 13 Reasons Why below!

-There are two rape scenes on the show.
+There are two rape scenes in the first season.
 The first happens about 40 minutes into episode nine (aka "Tape 5 Side A").
 Jock Bryce rapes his best friend's girlfriend, Jessica, while she's passed out on her bed.
 The second occurs about 42 minutes into episode 12 (aka "Tape 6 Side B").
 Bryce is alone with Hannah in the hot tub and forces himself on her.
 A warning flashes before both of the episodes, citing, "The following episode contains scenes that some viewers may find disturbing and/or may not be suitable for younger audiences, including graphic depictions of rape and sexual assault.
-View discretion is advised."
+Viewer discretion is advised."

 Although there's a sex scene between Bryce and his new girlfriend, Chloe, that involves a questionable amount of consent (i.e., barely any at all), the season's most disturbing moment comes in the final episode, "Bye," when Tyler is brutally sodomised with a mop in the high school bathroom.
 The scene begins 32 minutes into episode 13.
 In it, Tyler — who spends most of the season antagonising the baseball players, who viciously bully him — has just returned from a wilderness camp that was supposed to get his behaviour back on track.
 Monty corners Tyler in the bathroom along with a few of his other baseball buddies, and they proceed to beat Tyler to a pulp before dragging him into a stall and holding his face down in the toilet water.
 Monty then pulls Tyler's pants down and repeatedly sticks a broken mop up his rear while he screams.